Configuration Parameters

 <type>—connection type:

-AllMatch—for text file in the AllMatch mode (full identity);
+AllMatch—for a text file in the AllMatch mode (full match);

-Mask—for text file in the Mask mode (mask identity);
+Mask—for a text file in the Mask mode (mask matching);

-Regex—for text file in the Regex mode (identity to a regular expression in PCRE standard);
+Regex—for a text file in the Regex mode (matching a regular expression in the PCRE standard);

-Cidr—for text file in the Cidr mode (IP addresses or IP address ranges identity);
+Cidr—for a text file in the Cidr mode (matching IP addresses and/or ranges);

 Parameter